Jeppe Aakjær: Early writing

 His first experience with writing was while he attended the school in Staby, in 1883.
 He started contributing material for the journal Skattegraveren (The Treasure Hunter), which was edited by Evald Tang Kristensen.
 This journal specialized in folklore, of which Jeppe was fascinated with.
 Jeppe had, over the course of his youth, heard and remembered many stories, anecdotes, fables, and other literary short pieces.
 He, over the course of the next several years gathered and submitted hundreds of submissions.
 In all, over three hundred narratives, riddles, and songs were submitted, the majority of which were published.
 His book Jydske Folkeminder VIII: Sagn og Overtro fra Jylland (Jutlandic Folklore VIII: Legends and Superstitions from Jutland, 1886) contained at least 77 of these prior published works.
-He also submitted names for Evald to research more on her own and he shared his success by sending him copies of the journals for many years.
+He also submitted names for Evald to research more on his own and he shared his success by sending him copies of the journals for many years.
 This relationship would last a lifetime.
 He would use these early forays into writing throughout his career to fill many a page.
 His book Po fir glowend Pæl: Fra jen si bitte Tid: En Sagnsamling (On Four Glowing Posts: From My Childhood: A Myth Collection, 1923) was a compilation of 26 of these legends, set on a foggy night in Davbjærg Pass.
 With this and others he would demonstrate his ability at expressing the immediacy of the folk performance as well as the Jutlandic dialect.
 Another good example of the ability to meld folklore with legendary themes was his early book Jens Langkniv: Af Fjends Herreds Krønike bog (Jens Longknife: From the Chronicles of the Fjend District, 1915).
 In this book he showed his skill at the folktale mixing with historical aspects of 16th-century Danish witchcraft.
-This ability was not limited to his stories as he also demonstrated this in his poetry, for example in Bjergmands-snak (Mound-Dweller's Talk, 1949) a very long poem told buy the mound-dweller.
+This ability was not limited to his stories as he also demonstrated this in his poetry, for example in Bjergmands-snak (Mound-Dweller's Talk, 1949) a very long poem told by the mound-dweller.